tari-labs/tari-university/src/cryptography/scriptless-scripts/introduction-to-scriptless-scripts.md

 T=tG, R=rG
 $$

-where *t* is the shared secret, *G* is the generator of discreet log hard group and *r* the random nonce
+where *t* is the shared secret, *G* is the generator of discrete log hard group and *r* is the random nonce.

-Using this information the second party generates
+Using this information, the second party generates

 $$
 H(P||R+T||message)x